What Merchants Should Know For Successful Chargeback Reversals

 • Documentation showing the customer was notified about any upcoming recurring purchases

 Travel industry chargebacks and chargebacks for other similar services can be difficult to combat, but it’s not impossible.
-Here is what online travel merchants should track and submit as compelling evidence for chargeback reversals:
+Here is what online travel businesses should track and submit as compelling evidence for chargeback reversals:

 • AVS & CVV match